cedricporter/url-shorten/README.md

 curl -d "url=http://EverET.org" http://163.gs/short/
 ```

-Return short url if success which starts with `http://`.
+Return short url if success.
 You can check whether the response is started with `http:` to determine if it is successful.

-If fail, it returns error message.
+If fail, it returns the error message.

 ## Install
 Copy `etc/config.py.sample` to `etc/config.py` and modify it if necessary.